Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Belgrave - ripe nose of blueberries and blackberries, tasty fruit, splendid structure and balance.
 Stylish and well-made wine.
 90p.

-Beaumont - aromatic nose with great intensity, delightfully ripe fruit, no hard edges here.
+Beaumont - aromatic nose with great intensity, delightfully ripe fruit, no hard edges.
 A nice aftertaste and a lot of charm.
 89p.

-La Lagune - nicely structured wine with grip, succulent, very fruity and with the seductive aroma of blueberries.
+La Lagune - nicely structured wine with grip, succulent, very fruity, and the seductive aroma of blueberries.
 88p.

 Lamarque - in the same league as La Lagune.
 Silky tannins.
 88p.